Pweder3/SMORT/README.md

 _

 # CAD
+Most of the CAD that we did was to create the Shell that we would fire and the mount for the tube.
+Both of these items were 3d printed

+- Tube Mount

+- Shell
+The shell is modular and all of our versions involved 3-4 sections that could be removed and replaced if we broke them or decided on a different design.
+This was very useful when making the fins.
+We went through 5 different variations of the fin design and if we hadn't made the rocket modular we wouldn't have had to reprint a new rocket every time.
+Paul's thread design makes it super easy to remove the parts.
+The Nose and body parts remained the same the whole time.
+We could've made improvements to the nose but we found that the design was good enough for our purposes.
+The fins desperately needed a redesign.
+With the use of OpenRocket and internet research, we decided that deployable fins would be our best option.

 Here is a link to more detailed documentation of our CAD process [LINK](https://github.com/Pweder3/SMORT/tree/main/Documentation/CAD).
 Here is a link to our OnShape document where you can directly look at our CAD [LINK](https://github.com/Pweder3/SMORT/blob/main/Documentation/CAD/OnshapeLink.md)